ApolloTang/react-redux-tutorial/README.md

 cp ../../.babelrc .
 npm i
 ```

-[2]: node_modules/ in each lesson is symbolically linked to this directory so that you don't have duplicated node package in each lesson.
+This is because node_modules/ is a Linux symbolic link which does not reconized by Windows, as the result npm will be confused.
+By removing this file, npm can install node packages normally; hoever, the trade off is that you have to install the packages in each lesson, which can be annoying.

+The second step that you have to copy .babelrc to each lesson folder because for some reason Windows does not search up to parent directory to look for babel configuration.

-[3]: Also, it is very like that port 9999 is already taken on Windows, if that is the case you will get error when you do 'npm start'.
-If this is the case you can configure webpack to use a different port in file webpack.config.js:
+[2]: I originally write this tutorial on OSX, but later discovered that port 9999 is already taken on Windows by default, as the result 'npm start' will terminate with errors.
+To work around this you have to configure webpack to use a different port in file webpack.config.js for each lesson:
 ```javascript
 devSever: {
    . . .